bergmannjg/WikitextTemplateParser/src/WikitextDbComparer/readme.md

 6185 (Oebisfelde–Berlin-Spandau)
 ```

-To compare the routes it is necessary that the station names in the 'STRECKENNR' template correspond to the station names in the 'BS' templates.
-In some instances there is no direct correspondence.
+The content f the template parameter is transformed in RouteInfo type using some regular expressions (*matching step 1*, see function RouteInfo.findRouteInfoInTemplates).

 ## From Templates to StationsOfInfobox